openjdk/jextract/doc/GUIDE.md

 public static MethodHandle foo$handle() { ... } // 4
 ```

-First and foremost, there is a static wrapper method that is generated that can be used to
+First and foremost, there is:

+1. a static wrapper method that is generated that can be used to
-call the C function (1).
-Besides that, there are also several accessors that return
+call the C function.

+Besides that, there are also several accessors that return additional meta-data for the
-additional meta-data for the method:
+method:

 2. the function's address, represented as a
   [`MemorySegment`](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/lang/foreign/MemorySegment.html)